 All participants must ensure they have a valid European Health Insurance Card (EHIC) when travelling in Europe.
 This card entitles you to reduced cost (or sometimes fee) state-provided healthcare where treatment becomes medically necessary during a temporary visit to other countries of the European Economic Area or Switzerland.
 It gives you access to treatment under the same terms as people who line in the country you are visiting.
 Please visit www.gov.uk/european-health-insurance-card for more information.

-Sports club risk assessment’s attempt to highlight some of the risks associated with your respective sport, and to suggest how control measures may be put in place.
-The risk assessment is updated annually by the Club Captain/President or Safety Officer, with all documentation stored in the ClubMark folder or online on the relevant club page.
-Please contact the Club Captain/President to request a copy of the club risk assessment.
+Risk assessment attempts to highlight some of the risks associated with your respective sport, and to suggest how control measures may be put in place.
+Participants should contact the Activity Leader to request a copy of the club risk assessment.

-Members should note however that everyone has a responsibility for safety to some extent.
-As a member therefore you have a responsibility to report any dangerous occurrences or accidents you are made aware of so that these are included in next year’s risk assessment.
-Similarly members have a responsibility to make the trip organisers aware of any medical conditions which may affect their abilities in this sport.
+Participants should note however that everyone has a responsibility for safety to some extent.
+As a group member therefore you have a responsibility to report any dangerous occurrences or accidents you are made aware of so that these are included in next year’s risk assessment.
+Similarly participants have a responsibility to make the trip organisers aware of any medical conditions which may affect their abilities in this sport.

 Safe participation in all sport is very important.
 If you have any medical condition or previous injury that may affect your safe participation you must consult your GP to obtain medical clearance.
-Prior to any activity club members have a responsibility to inform coaches or activity leaders (in confidence) with regards to any medical condition.
+Prior to any activity participants have a responsibility to inform activity leaders (in confidence) with regards to any medical condition.

-By being a member of a sports club you may be participating in activities which involve an above average element of risk, in an environment where professional medical and rescue services may not always be immediately available.
+By being taking part in sporting activity you may be participating in activities which involve an above average element of risk, in an environment where professional medical and rescue services may not always be immediately available.

-It is the club member’s responsibility to ensure that they fully understand the exact nature of each activity they undertake, the risks involved, the skill levels required and the equipment needed for their safe participation.
+It is the participants responsibility to ensure that they fully understand the exact nature of each activity they undertake, the risks involved, the skill levels required and the equipment needed for their safe participation.

-Club members should ensure that they never participate in any activity where they are unsure of any of the above aspects.
-It is the club member’s responsibility to notify their next of kin of their desire to participate in the sport before engaging in the activity.
+Participants should ensure that they never take part in any activity where they are unsure of any of the above aspects.
+It is the participants responsibility to notify their next of kin of their desire to participate in the sport before engaging in the activity.

 Definition: A serious accident or major incident is one which results in people being killed, detained in hospital, arrested or rescued.